ONE DAY PROGRAMMES

 Come along to experience our seasonal summer offering of ‘The river of life’.
 In these sessions, we will explore life in a New Zealand stream.
 In a mixture of free play, exploration and small group activities, we will cover everything from the formation of the rocks to the plants, bird and insect life.
 Students will have the opportunity to nurture their connection to the land, learn real-life skills and in time, allow them to feel at home in the natural world.

-Price: $576 for 8 sessions + Orton Bradley fees*
+Price: $718 for 10 sessions (with learning story) + Orton Bradley fees*

 Dates: Term 1, 9 - 3pm

 February 4th - April 8th, 2021.